 Guest Blogger Travis Barnes – Plans Out the Window

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today in regard to the COVID-19 and its impact on sportspeople.
+He recently wrote this article in regard to the COVID-19 and its impact on sportspeople.

 Plans Out the Window

 The NBA, The English Premier league, Sheffield Shield cricket, AFL, NRL, A-League, The Grand Prix, The French Open and the Olympic Games all cancelled, suspended or postponed.
 The COVID-19 virus has thrown the best of plans out the window for 2020.
 Sporting stars face months off the sport fielding and massive pay cuts.
 What to do when your plans go out the window?

 You don’t have to be a professional athlete; almost everyone has had their plans thrown upside down by the COVID-19 pandemic.
 Here’s some things professional athletes and the rest of us can do in these uncertain times.

 Steve Smith and David Warner were banned from cricket for twelve months and were slammed in the media for their involvement in a ball tampering saga.
 It was a horrific ordeal but they didn’t die, they weren’t imprisoned.

 It was a tough period but they still had their freedom, they still had their families and they were even able to continue playing grade cricket.
 Many professional athletes are facing tough times but they should take time to appreciate what they still have rather than focus on what they’ve lost.

 Jobe Watson was the Captain of the Essendon Bombers when he and 33 other players were banned from the 2016 season for their participation in the clubs controversial supplement’s program.
 Jobe Watson responded to the ban in an unusual way; he took a barista’s course and flew overseas to work in a New York City cafe.